ember-learn/ember-blog/content/ember-3-24-released.md

 ### Changes in Ember.js 3.24

-Ember.js 3.24 is an incremental, backwards compatible release of Ember with bugfixes, performance improvements, and minor deprecations.
+Ember.js 3.24 is an incremental, backwards compatible release of Ember with bug fixes, performance improvements, and minor deprecations.

 #### Bug Fixes